 They are active members of Main Street United Methodist Church, where Carol serves as chairman of the Worship Committee and is the Communion Steward.

-Ruple and Carol are the parents of three: Kerri Jones, Davis Renee Harley and Ben Harley; and grandparents to Annie Migdalas.
+Ruple and Carol are the parents of three, Kerri Jones Thompson (Will), Davis Renee Harley Migdalas (Theo) and Ben Harley; and grandparents to Annie Migdalas.

 Jerry Coleman Funeral Director, Embalmer and CCO